-Key functions are established within the risk management and internal control systems in Longrun's insurance business.
-Longrun has policies, processes and procedures adapted to its business strategy and operations, guaranteeing sound and prudent management of its business.
-Accordingly, risk management, internal audit, actuarial and compliance key functions are defined.
-These are transversal to the Group and are guaranteed by the Risk Management Division, the Internal Audit Division and the Compliance Division.
+The key functions established within the risk management and internal control systems in the Fidelidade Group's insurance area have policies, processes and procedures aligned with the business strategy and operations, guaranteeing sound and prudent management of the business.
+Accordingly, Group-wide key functions are established, in risk management, internal audit, actuarial and compliance, within the scope of the risk management and internal control systems, which are guaranteed by the Risk Management Division, the Audit Division and the Compliance Division.